 If a subject is in the picture, sometimes centering works, but I like trying to put the subject on one of the corner thirds of the image.

 I don’t have a subject in every photo, but it often helps, especially for landscape photography.
-In this photo, the landscape on its own could be a photo, however adding a subject (in this case me), adds depth to the photo.
-It provides scale to how big the mountains are and how far below the lake really is.
+In this photo, the landscape on its own could be a photo; however, adding a subject adds depth to the photo.
+It provides a scale to how big the mountains are and how far below the lake really is.

 Lighting is important and in my opinion the key aspect of photography.
 Learning how to handle natural lighting is one of the hardest things.
 Lighting can create soft tones, harsh shadows, or dramatic effects depending on how to use it.